yashSrijan/nexmo-developer/_api/media.md

 ### Response

-If the media item has uploaded without error, you will get a `201` status code.
+If the media item has uploaded without error, you will get a `201 Created` status code.
 The `Location` header will provide a URL for your file.

 If there was a problem with either your request or with the server, you will get an error status code.
 The body of the response may provide more details about the error as a JSON document.